mantidproject/documents/Design/indexing_rollout_notes.md

   The disadvantage of this are potential performance issues.

 2. Simply replace the exports by dummy versions that print errors containing information on how to fix scripts.

+Realistically, we will have to go with option 1, then add exports for the new Python interface and deprecate the old interface.
+In a later release we can then either directly remove the old interface, or use option 2 as yet another intermediate step, before actually removing the old exports.